Malte2036/recipe_scraper/README.md

 # Recipe Scraper

-A Flutter/Dart package that allows you to scrape recipe data from websites using JSON-LD structured data.
-This package extracts comprehensive recipe information including ingredients, instructions, nutrition facts, and more from recipe websites that implement schema.org Recipe markup.
+A Dart package that allows you to scrape recipe data from websites using JSON-LD structured data.
+This package can be used in any Dart or Flutter project.
+It extracts comprehensive recipe information including ingredients, instructions, nutrition facts, and more from recipe websites that implement schema.org Recipe markup.

 ## Features